ncoghlan/misc/notes/python3/questions_and_answers.rst

 human languages, even the subset that has been pinned down to a particular binary representation thanks to the efforts of the Unicode Consortium.

 While the changes to the core text model in Python 3 *did* implicitly address many of the Unicode issues affecting Python 2, there are still plenty of Unicode handling issues that require their own independent updates.
-For example, the interactive console on Windows poses some particular challenges that have `yet to be satisfactorily resolved
-<http://bugs.python.org/issue1602>`__.
-One recurring problem is that many
-of these are relatively easy to work around (such as by using a graphical environment rather than the default interactive interpreter to avoid the command line limitations on Windows), but comparatively hard to fix properly (and then get agreement that the proposed fix is a suitable one).
+One recurring problem is that many of these are relatively easy to work around (such as by using a graphical environment rather than the default interactive interpreter to avoid the command line limitations on Windows), but comparatively hard to fix properly (and then get agreement that the proposed fix is a suitable one).

 The are also more specific questions covering the state of the :ref:`WSGI middleware interface <wsgi-status>` for web services, and the issues that